echinopscis/echinopscis-sample-vault/Start here.md

 Species descriptions use precise language and a whole set of technical terms.
 This sample vault has a term dictionary that can be used to give definitions.
 To view a term definition, highlight a term - e.g. "spinose", right click and select "look up" - a definition pane will open on the right hand side of the screen.

-## Visualisations

-### Spatial

-This vault has a mapping plugin enabled, which can read location coordinates from the frontmatter of pages, and use them to plot points on a map.
-Open the [[Map]] page to see a map with the collecting event coordinates plotted on it.
-The markers are active so that clicking on a marker will open the associated page.

-### Network

-In this example, we've created a small set of pages and established links between them.
-We can now use a network view to visualise the web of connections.
-Open the Juggl plugin by using the command palette, typing "Juggl" and selecting "Open global graph" - you should see a graph which indicates object type using icons and allows you to view connections and navigate your data.
-Note that hovering on a node (representing a page) will show you a preview of the page, and hovering on a link between two nodes will show you a snippet of the text that establishes the link between the pages.

 ## Adding content from external tools

 ### Web